laberning/openrowingmonitor/docs/backlog.md

 # Development Roadmap for Open Rowing Monitor

-This is the very minimalistic Backlog for further development of this project.
+This is currently is a very minimalistic Backlog for further development of this project.

+If you would like to contribute to this project, please read the [Contributing Guidelines](CONTRIBUTING.md) first.

 ## Soon